Compressed data structures for Heegaard splittings: Data structure for Heegaard diagrams

 \section{Data structure for Heegaard diagrams}

 Normal coordinates suggest a very natural encoding of Heegaard diagrams and, consequently, of closed 3-manifolds.
-Explicitly, we propose representing a diagram $(\Sigma_g, \alpha, \beta)$ by a tuple $(T,E_T(\alpha), N_T(\beta))$, where $T=(V,E)$ is a triangulation, $E_T(\alpha)$ is an edge representation of $\alpha$, and $N_T(\beta)$ is a normal coordinate representation of $\beta$.
+Explicitly, we propose representing $(\Sigma_g, \alpha, \beta)$ by a tuple $(T,E_T(\alpha), N_T(\beta))$, where $T=(V,E)$ is a triangulation, $E_T(\alpha)$ is an edge representation of $\alpha$, and $N_T(\beta)$ is a normal coordinate representation of $\beta$.
 We will often refer to the pair $(T,E_T(\alpha))$ as a \textit{marked triangulation} of $\Sigma_g$, in which context $N_T(\beta)$ will be called the diagram itself.
 The \textit{complexity} of the diagram is

 We note that $\|E_T(\alpha)\| = O(|T|)=O(\|N_T(\beta)\|/|\beta\cap E|)$, that is, for complexity purposes, only the last term of \eqref{eq: complexity} matters.
-Nonetheless, for the sake of clarity, we will still refer to the terms of equation \eqref{eq: complexity} arising from the marked triangulation in our analyses.
-All complexities will be reported under the assumption that $|\beta\cap T|=\Omega(|T|^2)$ as, otherwise, there exist some faster trivial algorithms.
+However, for the sake of clarity, we will still refer to the terms of equation \eqref{eq: complexity} arising from the marked triangulation in our analyses.
+All complexities will be reported under the assumption that $|\beta\cap T|=\Omega(|T|^2)$, as otherwise there are some faster trivial algorithms.

-\begin{remark} For implementation purposes, especially in the context of Section \ref{sec: examples and experiments}, it is convenient to use the polygon representations of closed surfaces \cite{hatcher2002algebraic} to recursively define a sequence of marked triangulations $T_g$ of $\Sigma_g$, with $|T_g|=\Theta(g)$ and all Lickorish generators edged in $T_g$. \end{remark}

 Our choices of data structures for $\alpha$ and $\beta$ allow us to represent curves with exponentially many intersection points with respect to the complexity of the diagram.
 Referring to the discussion at the end of Section \ref{sec: background topology}, more intersections may lead to more complicated fundamental groups and, consequently \cite{matveev2007algorithmic}[Proposition 2.6.6], more complicated 3-manifolds.
-In this sense, our structure is significantly more {compressed} than representations of Heegaard diagrams with \emph{both} $\alpha$ and $\beta$ edged, which can have, at most, $E_T(\alpha)\times E_T(\beta)=O(|T|^2)$ many intersection points.
-This means that, while there exist efficient algorithms to transform from the fully edged representation of Heegaard diagrams to ours---see Lemma \ref{lm: get twins}---, the other direction is considerably harder.
+In this sense, our structure is significantly more {compressed} than representations of Heegaard diagrams with \emph{both} $\alpha$ and $\beta$ edged, which can have, at most, $E_T(\alpha)\times E_T(\beta)=O(|T|^2)$ intersections.